 eToro

-Through both organic growth and aggressive marketing, eToro has grown to become worlds largest social trading network -servicing over 13 Million investors globally. eToro has become a massive privately owned firm currently worth over (USD) $800 Million. eToro is now headquartered in Cyprus, United Kingdom, but has offices in Israel, The UK, USA and Australia.
-It offers financial services in the USA, in Europe where it is regulated by the UK Financial Conduct Authority, and in Australia (eToro AUS Capital Pty Ltd) which is regulated by both the UK FCA and the Australian Securities Investment Commission (ASIC).
+It offers financial services in the USA, in the UK where it is regulated by the UK Financial Conduct Authority (FCA), in Eorope where it is regulated by the Cyprus Securities Exchange Commission (CySEC), and in Australia (eToro AUS Capital Pty Ltd) which is regulated by both the UK FCA and the Australian Securities Investment Commission (ASIC).

 eToro is more targeted towards active traders, especially beginners and inexperienced investors, and encourages higher frequency trading on the platform.
 Whilst you can purchase shares in a conventional manner using eToro, its main product is supporting (and encouraging) high frequency and leveraged trading, such as through Contracts for Difference (CFDs) and FOREX pair trading.
-Essentially, you are betting on the price movements of various markets, assets or indices such as cryptocurrencies, rather than holding the underlying assets themselves.
-Its worth remembering that over 80% of retail investors lose money when dealing with CFDs and FOREX, and in my mind its as close to gambling as you an get.

 What features does eToro offer?

-Educational content and guides – eToro offer some great educational content and guides on investing and trading, which is really useful for beginners or those who aren’t confident with investing.
+Educational content and guides – eToro offers some great educational content and guides on investing and trading, which is really useful for beginners or those who aren’t confident with investing.
 They have a trading academy, an online course, a blog with loads of posts, resources and daily reports, and they occasionally run live webinars

 Mobile application – eToro also has a very user friendly mobile app which can be accessed on both Android and iOS devices.